Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

 Here $\w$ are the squared entries of the signal, the $\bv$-variables represent the groups and the $\bu$-variables represent the elements which are selected.
 Note that by choosing $K=N$ we obtain the projection problem for classical group models $\mathfrak G_G$.

-To derive an efficient algorithm for the projection problem we use the concept of Benders' Decomposition already studied in \cite{benders1962partitioning,geoffrion1972generalized}.
+To derive an efficient algorithm for the projection problem we use the concept of Benders' Decomposition which was already studied in \cite{benders1962partitioning,geoffrion1972generalized}.
 The idea of this approach is to decompose Problem \ref{eqn:generalprob} into a master problem and a subproblem.
-Then iteratively the subproblem is used to derive feasible cuts for the master problem until no feasible cut is found any more.
+Then iteratively the subproblem is used to derive feasible inequalities for the master problem until no feasible inequality can be found any more.
 This procedure has been applied to Problem \ref{eqn:generalprob} without the sparsity constraint on the $\bu$-variables in \cite{cordeau2018benders}.
 The following results for the more general Problem \ref{eqn:generalprob} are based on the the idea of Benders' Decomposition and extend the results in \cite{cordeau2018benders}.

 First we can relax the $\bu$-variables in the latter formulation without changing the optimal value, i.e. we may assume $\bu\in [0,1]^N$.
 We can now reformulate \eqref{eqn:generalprob} by